-Convert MQL4 to MQL5: The Complete Trader's Guide for Migration
+Convert MQL4 to MQL5: A Practical Migration Guide for Traders

 If you've been running automated trading strategies on MetaTrader 4, you've probably heard the news: brokers are slowly moving away from MT4, and MetaTrader 5 (MT5) is taking over.
-That means you'll need to convert MQL4 to MQL5 — and the sooner you start, the smoother the transition.
+MQL4 to MQL5 conversion is the process of migrating MetaTrader 4 code — Expert Advisors, custom indicators, and scripts — to work on the MetaTrader 5 platform.
+That means you'll need to convert MQL4 to MQL5, and the sooner you start, the smoother the transition.

 Why Convert MQL4 to MQL5?

-MetaQuotes, the company behind both platforms, has made it clear — MT5 is the main platform going forward.
-Many brokers have already announced when they'll stop supporting MT4, which means your MQL4 tools might stop working in live markets sooner than you think.
+MetaQuotes has made it clear — MT5 is the main platform going forward.
+Many brokers already announced end-of-support dates for MT4, so your MQL4 tools may stop working in live markets sooner than you expect.

-But it's not just about keeping up with brokers.
-Switching to MT5 also brings real performance improvements.
+It's not just about broker support.
+MT5 brings real performance gains.
 MQL5 programs run up to 20 times faster than their MQL4 versions, thanks to better compilation and memory handling.
-On top of that, MQL5 supports object-oriented programming (OOP), multi-timeframe and multi-currency analysis, and a much richer standard library — features that MQL4 simply doesn't have.
+MQL5 also supports object-oriented programming, multi-timeframe and multi-currency analysis, and a richer standard library — features MQL4 doesn't have.

 MQL4 vs. MQL5: Key Differences

-Before you start converting your code, it's important to know exactly where these two languages are different.
-MQL5 isn’t just a newer version of MQL4 — it’s a completely restructured language.
-A lot of things that work fine in MQL4 will either fail to compile or behave in unexpected ways in MQL5.
+Before converting, you need to know exactly where these two languages diverge.
+MQL5 isn't a newer version of MQL4 — it's a completely restructured language.
+Code that compiles fine in MQL4 will either fail to compile or behave unexpectedly in MQL5.

 | Feature | MQL4 | MQL5 |